Eurafrique-eu/eurafrique-client/README.md

 ### `npm run build`

 Another important point: running this will automatically remove the htaccess file contained in the build folder, but YOU MUST restore it in the build folder before pushing to github or deployment won't work.

+## Troubleshooting the deployment

+- Getting an error 403 after deployment?
+Check the permissions of every folder in the file manager.
+Folder must be on 755, files on 644.
+Check all of them, and start with the parents folders, they usually cause the issue.